holligram/SolEx_contrib/case_sealed/README.md

 ## About

 ATTRIBUTE: This is a redesign of the of the case for the SolEX project that was created by Christain Buil.
-The original can project is found at http://www.astrosurf.com/solex/
+The original project can be found at http://www.astrosurf.com/solex/

 REDESIGN: by Graham Hollis [holligram](https://github.com/holligram)